 - Consider taking a family member or friend along.
 Sometimes it can be difficult to remember all the information provided during an appointment.
 Someone who accompanies you may remember something that you missed or forgot.

 Questions to ask

-Your time with your doctor is limited, so preparing a list of questions will help you make the most of your time together.
+Time with your doctor may be limited, so preparing a list of questions will help you make the most of your time together.
 List your questions from most important to least important, in case time runs out.
 For hepatitis C infection, some basic questions to ask your doctor include:

 - How much hepatitis C virus do I have in my body?

 - Should I be tested for other causes of liver disease, such as hepatitis B?

 - Has the hepatitis C virus damaged my liver?